openbohemians/prime/README.md

     [b* f']

-As well as more variaed patterns.
+As well as more varied patterns.

     [a' b' m* y' z']

+### Maps

+Maps are associative array.
+They map an key to a value.
+Keys are unique and order is insignificant.
+(NOTE: Prime may perserve order if it proves useful to do so.)

+    [a:1 b:2 c:3]

+Pattern matching on maps works much like it does for lists.

+    [k':v']

+This matches any key-value pair.

+    [x:v']

+This matches value of entry with key `x`.
+There will be only one.

+    [k':x]

+And this matches all keys that have value `x`.
+This will be a list since there can be more than one.
+Querying values with given keys is much more efficient than the converse.

 ### Trees

-NOTE: The syntax for trees is still a work in progress.
+<i>NOTE: The syntax for trees is still a work in progress.
+One question that still
+needs to be considered is the order of branches --how can it be controlled?
+Does it need to be?</i>

-In addition to lists, Prime can work with data trees, including directed graphs, in similar fashion.
+In addition to lists, Prime can work with trees, including directed graphs, in similar fashion.

     [ root' < left' right' ]